FrankRankmore/Meraki/README.md

 ![alt text](<assets/images/Mobile testing.png>)

+### Devices Used

+Below is a list of the different devices used to check my website during testing.

+* HP Pavilion laptop running Windows 10
+* Samsung Galaxy S21 Ultra
+* iPhone 11
+* Amazon Fire 7 (4th Generation)

+I have tested the website on Google Chrome, Firefox, Safari and Silk Browser with no issues.

 ## Technologies Used:

 * HTML & CSS were used in the styling of the website.
 * Bootstrap was used to create the Navbar, Gallery and Contact page.
 * Font Awesome for my fonts.
-* VS Code was used as my code editor.
+* VS Code & Gitpod was used as my IDE to build my website.
 * GitHub was used to store my repository.
 * Balsamiq was used to build my wireframes.